Isidor Philipp: Biography

 Isidor Philipp was a child prodigy at the piano in his Hungarian homeland.
 When he was old enough, friends and family raised money for him to study piano at the professional level at the Conservatoire de Paris, regarded as the finest music conservatory in Europe.
 There, he studied piano under Georges Mathias (a pupil of Frédéric Chopin and Friedrich Kalkbrenner) at the Conservatoire de Paris and upon graduation won First Prize in piano performance in 1883.
 Other teachers included Camille Saint-Saëns, Stephen Heller (a pupil of Carl Czerny, one of Beethoven's students) and Théodore Ritter (a pupil of Franz Liszt).
 At the Conservatoire, he met fellow student Claude Debussy.
 They remained lifelong friends, and Philipp not only played his piano works in public, but consulted with Debussy on how best to notate them so that pianists would understand Debussy's intentions.
 As a result, Philipp was regarded as the leading authority on Debussy's piano music after his death.

-After graduating from the Conservatoire, Philipp commenced a career which took him to various European countries, and he was a regular performer at the Colonne, Lamoureux and Conservatoire concerts in Paris.
+After graduating from the Conservatoire, and made his first appearance at the Philharmonic Society in London in March, 1890.
+Philipp commenced a career which took him to various European countries, and he was a regular performer at the Colonne, Lamoureux and Conservatoire concerts in Paris.
 He was able to hear concerts, recitals or master classes by many of the leading pianists of the day, including Liszt and Anton Rubinstein.
 He knew Charles-Valentin Alkan, a close friend of Chopin's, and was a pall-bearer at Alkan's funeral in 1888; he subsequently edited many of Alkan's works for republication.

 In 1890 Philipp formed a trio with violinist Loeb and cellist Bertelier which toured for about a decade.
 He revived the Société des Instruments à Vent from 1896 to 1901.
 However, he eventually curtailed his concertizing, as he found lasting satisfaction in teaching.
-He returned to the Conservatoire de Paris, where he was a pre-eminent professor of piano from 1893 to 1934, one of the youngest ever appointed to that institution, serving as Chair of the piano department for much of that time.
+He returned to the Conservatoire de Paris, where he was a preeminent professor of piano from 1893 to 1934, one of the youngest ever appointed to that institution, serving as chair of the piano department for much of that time.
 From 1921 to 1933, Philipp was also the head of the piano section at the American Conservatory of Fontainebleau, which became famous for starting the careers of many notable American composers.